SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 | end of shift | Total income: 24.30 |

 ### Comments
-- Each line is valid, so we print the expected message for each input line, calculating the price of the order
+- Each line is valid so we print the expected message for each input line, calculating the price of the order
-- It the end, we print out the total income for the day
+- In the end, we print out the total income for the day

 ### Example
 | **Input** | **Output** |